-The possibility of injunctive relief in many cases is a greater deterrent to will-In possibility of injunctive relief in many cases is a greater deterrent to wilf-ful copyright infringement than damages.
-Similarly, the possibility of an injunc-tion issued because of an innocent infringement is a terrifying thought to a pub-lisher of periodicals.
+The possibility of injunctive relief in many cases is a greater deterrent to willful copyright infringement than damages.
+Similarly, the possibility of an injunction issued because of an innocent infringement is a terrifying thought to a publisher of periodicals.
 As noted in the study, injunctive relief is a matter for the court's discretion.
 Legislation to limit this remedy is contemplated only to preclude its application inequitably.
 This, by definition, is impossible and in practice, to our knowledge, has never occurred.
-Despite the possible risk to a publisher, I do not believe that future legislation should attempt to interfere with The comments above apply equally to legislative attempts to limit the discretion of the court in impounding or destroying infringing copies.
+Despite the possible risk to a publisher, I do not believe that future legislation should attempt to interfere with a judicial function which shows no evidence of having been abused.

+a judicial function which shows no evidence of having been abused.
+The comments above apply equally to legislative attempts to limit the discretion of the court in impounding or destroying infringing copies.